MKesenheimer/fault-injection-library/README.md

 This library offers an easy entry point to carry out fault-injection attacks against microcontrollers, SoCs and CPUs.
 With the provided and easy to use functions and classes, fault-injection projects can be realized quickly with cheap and available hardware.

-Findus supports the [ChipWhisperer Pro](https://rtfm.newae.com/Capture/ChipWhisperer-Pro/), the [ChipWhisperer Husky](https://rtfm.newae.com/Capture/ChipWhisperer-Husky/) and the PicoGlitcher.
+Findus supports the [ChipWhisperer Pro](https://rtfm.newae.com/Capture/ChipWhisperer-Pro/), the [ChipWhisperer Husky](https://rtfm.newae.com/Capture/ChipWhisperer-Husky/) and the [Pico Glitcher](https://mkesenheimer.github.io/blog/pico-glitcher-v3.html).

-More information about the ChipWhisperer Pro and the ChipWhisperer Husky can be found on [https://chipwhisperer.readthedocs.io/en/latest/index.html](https://chipwhisperer.readthedocs.io/en/latest/index.html).
+More information about the fault-injection-library and the Pico Glitcher can be found on [https://fault-injection-library.readthedocs.io/en/latest/](https://fault-injection-library.readthedocs.io/en/latest/).

 ## Table of contents